 “It’s a great honor to serve the Pension Fund, its participants, retirees and beneficiaries,” Ms. McClean said.
 “I am ready to meet the challenges and the opportunities ahead of us, and I believe I can leverage my experience in pension administration to deliver on objectives,” she added.

 Ms. McClean brings to the position over 32 years of progressively responsible experience in pension administration and management.
 Previously she was Chief Operating Officer of the Ontario Teachers’ Pension Plan in Toronto where she managed a sizeable budget and was responsible for operational activities including financial operations for pension administration and investments, information technology, project management and process improvement.

 Before that position, Ms. McClean served as Senior Vice-President of Member Services in the Pension Plan and was accountable for all aspects of service delivery to retired and working teachers in Ontario.
-Named as one of the Most Powerful Women in Canada by the Women’s Executive Network in 2008.
-She has mentored young leaders throughout her carrier.
+Named as one of the Most Powerful Women in Canada by the Women’s Executive Network in 2008, she has mentored young leaders throughout her career.

 Ms. McClean holds a Master of Business Administration from the Rotman School of Management, University of Toronto, and a Bachelor of Arts in Business Administration and Management from the University of Waterloo.
 She holds a Certified Public Accountant designation.